chaitanyalala/cmpe-209-project/README.md

 2. Install Docker on it
 3. Create a work-dir on the VM (mkdir -p workdir; cp Dockerfile workdir/)
 4. Create a macvlan docker network ->
-"sudo docker network  create -d macvlan --ipam-driver=null -o parent=ens4 -o macvlan_mode=passthru ens4mvlan".
+"sudo docker network  create -d macvlan -o parent=ens4 -o macvlan_mode=passthru ens4mvlan".
 In this case we are using ens4 as the NIC inside the VM over which we will put macvlan.
 Do not use the same nic as the one being used for ssh.
 5. cd workdir
 6. sudo docker build ./